vifreefly/kimurai-dashboard/README.md

 ```

 ## Usage
-After successful configuration all spiders (running individually `kimurai start` or in queue `kimurai runner`) will save stats to the database.
+After successful configuration, all spiders (running individually `kimurai start` or in queue `kimurai runner`) will save stats to the database.

 Run `$ bundle exec kimurai dashboard` and navigate to a dashboard url to see the stats.